• Movement disorders fellows and faculty

 • A wide range of intensive research opportunities, including HD-, PD- and dystonia specific multicenter trials.

-This is a clinically-oriented fellowship with abundant research opportunities, to be at least 12 months in duration.
-Duties in the first year will be approximately 50% clinic-based and 50% research-based.
+This is a clinically-oriented 12-month fellowship with abundant research opportunities.
+Duties in the year will be approximately 80% clinic-based and 20% elective and/or research-based, with flexibility for the fellow to pursue their specific interests.

 Goals and Objectives